You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

 Advanced Reactor Technologies (ART)

 MODELING AND SIMULATION

 GAIN provides a single point of contact for users interested in a wide range of nuclear energy related capabilities and expertise.
 As an initiating step, Idaho National Laboratory will serve as the GAIN integrator, coordinating access to nuclear energy-related capabilities across the DOE complex.

-Dr. Rita Baranwal joined INL's Nuclear Science & Technology directorate in August 2016 as the director for the Gateway for Accelerated Innovation in Nuclear (GAIN) initiative.
+Dr. Rita Baranwal joined INL's Nuclear Science and Technology (NS&T) directorate in August 2016 as the director for the Gateway for Accelerated Innovation in Nuclear (GAIN) initiative.

 Baranwal most recently served as the director of Technology Development and Application at Westinghouse Electric Corporation in Cranberry, Pennsylvania.
 In that position, she led the creation and development of game-changing technologies and managed characterization and hot cell laboratories to support Westinghouse, its customers and the nuclear power industry.
 Her previous positions at Westinghouse include director of Core Engineering and manager of Materials and Fuel Rod Design.
 Prior to joining Westinghouse, she was a manager in the Materials Technology organization at Bechtel Bettis, Inc.

 Baranwal was an adjunct faculty member of University of South Carolina's nuclear engineering graduate program from 2010-2012.
 She holds two patents for materials engineering technology and has co-authored publications related to characterization of irradiation and fabrication process effects on material microstructure and properties.
 She received her bachelor's degree from MIT in materials science and engineering and her master's degree and Ph.D. in the same discipline from the University of Michigan.
 She also completed an executive management program at Duquesne University's Beard Institute in 2009.